-Being a manufacturing company, we have made the health and safety of people one of our core principles.
+Being a manufacturing company, we have made the health and safety of people one of our core values.
 We strive to deliver leading performance in health, safety, environment and security (HSE&S) with a vision to deliver zero injuries, waste and harm through operational excellence.

 In our role as responsible employer, AkzoNobel has implemented a global people, process and product safety management program, through which we strive to ensure that the highest safety standards are applied to our activities and sites.
 In addition, our Life-Saving Rules program embeds eight key safety rules that must be applied with zero tolerance, along with one golden rule – all our employees are empowered to stop work that they recognize as being unsafe.
 In 2017, 77% of our locations have been reportable injury-free for more than one year, and our total reportable injury rate (TRR) is 0.20, reduced by 27% compared with 2016.